ParksDMSI/placeholder/wedgekitRelease.md

 ## Wedgekit Release instructions
-Once you have commited your wedgekit changes to a feature branch, created a pull requet and merged it, it is time to release your changes so that our other repositories can utilize the changes.
+Once you have commited your wedgekit changes to a feature branch, created a pull request and merged it, it is time to release your changes so that our other repositories can utilize the changes.

 #### Release PR instructions
 1. Create a release branch from develoop